alkacon/vie-related/README.md

 #### Benefit

-Hosting a project that serves as test environment on online repository like github makes it easier to develop and to share results with external parties.
+Hosting a project that serves as test environment on github makes it easier to develop and to share results with external parties.

 #### Current features